This blog is categorized into the following sections for you to get an overall understanding of Python:

 - Weak in Programming for Mobile Devices

 Developers usually use Python for server-side programming, rather than using it for mobile applications or client-side programming.
-This is because Python has slow processing power and is hardly memory efficient when compared to other programming languages.
+This is because Python has the slow processing power and is hardly memory efficient when compared to other programming languages.

 - Difficult-to-interact Database Layer